mercermdo/mdo-elt/README.md

 - **Query** the `Contacts` table in BigQuery.
 - Numeric properties (like `hs_analytics_num_page_views`, `hs_email_open`) are stored as `FLOAT`.
-- For best performance, schedule your Looker Studio data source refresh to align with the ETL runs.
+- For best performance, schedule your Looker Studio data source refresh to align with the ELT runs.

 ---